VictorTanJY/WinSa/README.md

 **Installation**

-1) Ensure that CIS-CAT-Lite-v4.19.0 is downloaded.
+1) Ensure that all the files are downloaded.
 2) Run WinSA as Administrator.